See the Series Introduction for Just Tao It, Part IHERE

 I’ll admit something personally.

-Over the last ten years, there have been moments where I struggled to hold onto hope myself.
+Over the last decade, there were moments I struggled to hold onto hope myself.
 Watching cruelty normalized.
 Watching basic decency weaken.
-Watching truth become negotiable.
-Watching human beings treat one another as abstractions rather than neighbors.
+Watching human beings increasingly treat one another as abstractions instead of neighbors.

 Reality without Hope is a dangerous place to live.